Tools You Can Use

 Learn more about Flood Preparedness & Safety >

 As a resident, you can be on the lookout for potential incidents along creek corridors and ditches.
 If you see any of the following conditions occurring, please report it as listed below.

 - Debris (trees, sediment buildup, trash) in or near a creek bed or ditch that is impeding flow or causing some other hazard.
 Call the PWNR Customer Service Center at (303) 651-8416.

 - Very large debris (a shipping crate into a bridge) causing damage or a life safety issue.
 Call 911.

 - Overflow (water overflowing stream bed or water overtopping the stream bed and flooding adjacent property).
 Call 911.

 Understanding the Variables

+Many factors can combine to influence the risk of flooding in our area.
 Whether or not these factors cause flooding often depends on daily weather conditions over the region such as temperature and precipitation.

 Deep snow can melt into a lot of water.
 Deep snow very rarely causes flooding by itself.
 Often, heavy rain and rapid warm ups combine with rapidly melting snow to cause major flooding problems.

 Frozen soil can not absorb as much water as unfrozen soil.
 Rain or rapid snow melt atop frozen soil can cause flooding that wouldn't have occurred if the soil were not frozen.